amitjain-in/amitjain-in.github.io/_posts/2019-12-29-javapitfalls.markdown

 ### 4. Too much inheritance
 There is a very important design pattern in OOP world called as *Program to interface and not implementation*.
 This becomes more useful as Java doesn't allow multiple inheritance unlike C++.
 Interfaces are Java's  replacement for multiple inheritance.
-Also, tn order to achieve code reusability many novice programmers tend to extend other classes, this would very soon lead to very complex classes hierarchies which becomes very difficult to maintain.
+Also, in order to achieve code reusability many novice programmers tend to extend other classes, this would very soon lead to very complex classes hierarchies which becomes very difficult to maintain.
 Prefer composition to inheritance.

 ## Other problems
 ### 1. Not using an IDE
 As a first time programmer learning java, some tutorials would guide you through compiler and run command tools like javac, java.
 While it may be the right approach for your first couple of programs very soon you will start to feel the pinch of typing the code in your editor and then going back to javac to see if runs or not.
 The bigger the project, the more cumbersome it becomes and hence you need start using IDEs.
-There are several benefits writing code in IDEs in Java
+There are several benefits writing code in IDEs in Java.

-- Java is a statically typed language and the IDEs point out errors and suspicious code while you are typing them.
-This alone would save you huge amount of time in the long run.
+- Java is a statically typed language and that allows the IDEs to point most errors and suspicious code while you are typing them.
+This alone would save you a huge amount of time in the long run.
 - Java IDEs can refactor the code far smartly and almost completely error free in most cases.
-- There is another huge benefit of IDEs that it would suggest you improvements over your code and in a sense that becomes your guide.
+- There is another huge benefit of IDEs that it would suggest you improvements over your code and in a sense that becomes your guide/tutor.
 Below is an example with Intellij idea.
 My intent is write method which inserts into map if there is no element found in the map.
 Intellij Idea is suggesting me instead use [computeIfAbsent](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html#computeIfAbsent-K-java.util.function.Function-) which is more readable and can even be thread-safe when used with [ConcurrentHashMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentHashMap.html) as an implementation.

 Another e.g. for below code intellij suggests to use merge method
 {% highlight java%}